wireapp/wire-server/integration/README.md

 - `make ci new=1` - build all services and run only this test suite
 - `make ci package=galley new=1` - build only galley then run only this test suite

+You can use `TASTY_MATCH` (see --help option) to select one or multiple tests. `TASTY_PATTERN` works too.

 To develop a new test in a fast-loading ghci session:

-1. Run `make cr` to build the whole project and start all services OR run `make cr package=galley` to build galley and start all services OR run `./services/run-services` to just start all services without rebuilding
-2. `make devtest test=TESTNAME` to start a ghcid session that re-runs the test after each succesful build of the test suite
+1. Run `make cr` to build the whole project and start all services OR run `make cr package=galley` to build galley and start all services OR run `./services/run-services` to just start all services without rebuilding 2.`TASTY_MATCH=testFederationDomain make devtest` to start a ghcid session that re-runs the test after each succesful build of the test suite

 Original design guidelines / goals: